pedroLopes5555/projeto-final-de-curso/README.md

 Setting up Laravel
 This README will guide you through setting up a Laravel project using the official documentation as a reference.
 For detailed instructions, please refer to the Laravel documentation.

+Laravel Setup Guide
+This guide provides step-by-step instructions for setting up a Laravel project.
+For more detailed information, please refer to the official Laravel documentation.

 Requirements
 PHP >= 7.4
 Composer
 Installation
-Clone this repository to your local machine. bash
+Clone Repository: Clone this repository to your local machine.

+bash
 Copy code
 git clone <repository_url>
-Navigate to the project front end directory bash
+Navigate to Project Directory: Change your current directory to the project directory.

+bash
 Copy code
 cd <project_directory>
-Install Composer dependencies.
+Install Dependencies: Install Composer dependencies.

+bash
 Copy code
 composer install
-Create a copy of the .env.example file and rename it to .env. bash
+Copy Environment File: Create a copy of the .env.example file and rename it to .env.

+bash
 Copy code
 cp .env.example .env
-Generate an application key.
+Generate Application Key: Generate an application key.

-vbnet
+bash
 Copy code
 php artisan key:generate
-Configure your database settings in the .env file. makefile
+Configure Database: Set up your database connection details in the .env file.

+env
 Copy code
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1